HaziqMikail/FYP/README.md

 # 💳 Bruy – Stripe Payment Integration (Test Mode)

-Bruy is a simple PHP-based web application developed as a **Final Year Project (FYP)**.
-It showcases how to integrate Stripe for online payments in **Test Mode**.
-The system is designed to help students understand secure payment processing concepts using Stripe before applying them in real-world applications or production environments.
+Bruy is a PHP-based web application developed as a Final Year Project (FYP).
+It demonstrates the integration of Stripe for secure online payments in Test Mode, addressing common scam issues in third-party marketplaces like Facebook and Instagram.

 ---